 outline with your final essay, either handwritten or typed.
 Turn in

 the actual outline you use throughout the writing process.
+(Outline

 Your introduction should be brief for a short essay--most likely one paragraph.
 Begin your essay by naming the work your are writing about.
 Frame the issue you are exploring or ask a key question(s) that you will address.
 You might also briefly contextualize the work you are writing about within the author's other works.
 Then state your thesis--the main point, conclusion, or claim you are making about your chosen work(s).SAMPLE